The Undertaker: World Heavyweight Champion (2007–2010)

-At SummerSlam, The Undertaker returned to confront Kane and Rey Mysterio, only to be attacked with a Tombstone Piledriver by Kane.
+At SummerSlam on August 15, The Undertaker returned to confront Kane and Rey Mysterio, only to be attacked with a Tombstone Piledriver by Kane.
 With Kane revealed as his attacker, the two feuded for the next few months over the World Heavyweight Championship.
-After losing to Kane in a No Holds Barred match at Night of Champions, Paul Bearer returned as Undertaker's manager on the September 24 edition of SmackDown.
-However, Bearer turned on him at Hell in a Cell to help Kane win once again in a Hell in a Cell match.
-The feud ended at Bragging Rights when The Nexus helped Kane defeat Undertaker in a Buried Alive match (the half-brothers final singles match against one another).
-Undertaker needed surgery for a torn rotator cuff, causing him to be written off.
+After losing to Kane in a No Holds Barred match at Night of Champions on September 19, Paul Bearer returned as The Undertaker's manager on the September 24 episode of SmackDown.
+However, Bearer turned on him at Hell in a Cell on October 3 to help Kane win once again in a Hell in a Cell match.
+The feud ended at Bragging Rights on October 24 when The Nexus helped Kane defeat The Undertaker in a Buried Alive match (the half-brothers' final singles match against one another).
+The Undertaker needed surgery for a torn rotator cuff, causing him to be written off.

 Final years of The Streak (2011–2014)

-After the 2011 Royal Rumble, promotional videos began airing, showing Undertaker entering and standing within a Western-style, dilapidated shack on a rainy desert in Death Valley, The birthplace.
+After the 2011 Royal Rumble, promotional videos began airing, showing The Undertaker entering and standing within a Western-style, dilapidated shack on a rainy desert in Death Valley, The birthplace.
 Each promo ended with the date 2–21–11 being "burned into" the screen.
-On the February 21 edition of Raw, Undertaker returned, but before he could speak, Triple H also returned and confronted him.
-The two challenged each other to a match at WrestleMania XXVII, which was later made a No Holds Barred match and which Undertaker won by submission.
+On the February 21 episode of Raw, The Undertaker returned, but before he could speak, Triple H also returned and confronted him.
+The two challenged each other to a match at WrestleMania XXVII, which was later made a No Holds Barred match and which The Undertaker won by submission.
 However, he had to be carried away from the ring on a stretcher.
-Following WrestleMania XXVII in 2011, Undertaker would take on a more part-time role within the company; he would not have another match on Raw or SmackDown until 2013.
+Following WrestleMania XXVII in 2011, The Undertaker would take on a more part-time role within the company; he would not have another match on Raw or SmackDown until 2013.

-On the January 30, 2012, edition of Raw, Undertaker returned after a nine-month hiatus to confront Triple H. On the February 13 edition of Raw, Triple H refused Undertaker's challenge for a WrestleMania rematch.
-After Undertaker accused Triple H of living in the shadow of Shawn Michaels on the February 20 edition of Raw, Triple H accepted the challenge on the condition that it would be a Hell in a Cell match; Michaels was later inserted as special guest referee in the match.
-At WrestleMania XXVIII, Undertaker, while debuting his new look, a mohawk, defeated Triple H to extend his Streak to 20–0.
-After the match, Undertaker and Michaels carried Triple H to the entrance stage, where the three embraced.
-Later in 2012, Undertaker appeared on the 1000th episode of Raw on July 23 to help Kane, who had been confronted by Jinder Mahal, Curt Hawkins, Tyler Reks, Hunico, Camacho and Drew McIntyre.
+On the January 30, 2012 episode of Raw SuperShow, The Undertaker returned after a nine-month hiatus to confront Triple H. On the February 13 episode of Raw SuperShow, Triple H refused The Undertaker's challenge for a WrestleMania rematch.
+After The Undertaker accused Triple H of living in the shadow of Shawn Michaels on the February 20 episode of Raw SuperShow, Triple H accepted the challenge on the condition that it would be a Hell in a Cell match; Michaels was later inserted as guest referee in the match.
+At WrestleMania XXVIII, The Undertaker, while debuting his new look, a mohawk, defeated Triple H to extend his Streak to 20–0.
+After the match, The Undertaker and Michaels carried Triple H to the entrance stage, where the three embraced.
+Later in 2012, The Undertaker appeared on the 1000th episode of Raw on July 23 to help Kane, who had been confronted by Jinder Mahal, Curt Hawkins, Tyler Reks, Hunico, Camacho and Drew McIntyre.
 The Brothers of Destruction overcame and dominated the six other wrestlers.